 Feel free to use this worksheet to write out some of your thoughts about taking a leave of absense.

-Talk with a dean from the Office of Student Life (Graduate Center E): Students who take a medical leave work with a dean from the Office of Student Life to put a medical leave into place.
+Talk with a dean from the Office of Student Support Services (OSSS) (Graduate Center E): Students who take a medical leave work with a dean from OSSS to put a medical leave into place.
 Deans can help you understand the process of a medical leave, as well as assist in making a plan to heal oneself.
-Please visit the Office of Student Life website for more information, and check out OSSS’s Medical Leave Blog.
+Please visit the OSSS website for more information, and check out OSSS’s Medical Leave Blog.

 Note for PLME students: You MUST notify the Associate Dean of Medicine about your decision to take a leave of absence after you have consulted with an academic dean.